ashishact/ADT/README.md

 4. Initial sizing: finds out dimension of the aircraft component
 5. Drag : finds out total drag due to all the components
 6. Performance analysis: calculates performance to be compared against requirements

+This project is under development,so its not usable yet.